 On April 13th, Epic Games announced that they’ve raised 1B US dollars for their long-term metaverse plans, with 200M dollars being invested by Sony.
 Sony clearly stated that they want to be the pioneers of the entertainment and music industries embedded in the metaverse.

-Fortnite and Epic Games have been in the center of the metaverse discussion many times.
+Fortnite and Epic Games have been at the center of the metaverse discussion many times.
 Tim Sweeney, the CEO of Epic Games, has been an advocate of the metaverse in recent years and it is known that Fortnite is an early stage of the metaverse that the developers anticipate to build.
 With worlds like Minecraft and Fortnite, we’ve already seen the beginning phases of the metaverse.
 Future worlds will be photorealistic and inhabited by avatars and AI beings.

 While Nvidia approached the matter from a solution partner for industries and enterprise usage, Epic Games has an attitude of building the metaverse as a more interconnected, interoperable shared alternative virtual universe that is not only for individuals and their avatars but also for the companies.
 Sweeney said, “I think there will be a linear evolution.
 It’s not going to be a massive sudden disruption.